hexagoncircle/ryan-mulligan-dev/src/blog/site-rebuild.md

 ## Some more details

 I plan to dive into some site features in future blog posts, but here's a quick list of all the exciting parts.
+Feel free to dig around [the site repo](https://github.com/hexagoncircle/ryan-mulligan-dev) as well.

 - I rebuilt from scratch.
 I stuck with 11ty but this time leaned 100% into [WebC](https://www.11ty.dev/docs/languages/webc/) for templating.
 - There are some pretty neat (to me!) web components to be discovered in this project.
 Both of the following were built to progressively enhance the experience.